aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

 [Graviton Performance Runbook toplevel](./graviton_perfrunbook.md)

-This section documents multiple checklists to use to verify your Graviton System-under-test (SUT) is up-to-date and as code-equivalent to the instances you are comparing against as possible.
+This section documents multiple checklists to use to verify your Graviton System-under-test (SUT) is up-to-date and as code-equivalent as possible to the systems and instances you are comparing against.
 Please perform these tests on each SUT to vet your experimental setup and eliminate as many potential unknown variables as possible.

 ## Initial system-under-test checks

-If you have more than 1 SUT, first verify there are no major differences in setup:
+If you have more than one SUT, first verify there are no major differences in setup:

 1. Check all instances are running the same OS distribution:
   ```bash